tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 String serializations of NULL outside of a database, present at the point of evaluation of a Test, MUST be treated as `bdqval:NotEmpty`.

-A Test execution environment MAY deserialize these string serializations of NULL as null objects (see 5), and present them to a test as NULL objects, where they would evaluate as `bdqval:notEmpty` (see 2).
+A Test execution environment MAY deserialize these string serializations of NULL as null objects (see 5), and present them to a Test as NULL objects, where they would evaluate as `bdqval:notEmpty` (see 2).

 (4) Data values indicating an unknown are treated as `bdqval:NotEmpty`.